D-Link Secures Three Red Dot Awards for Outstanding Product Design

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Börsen schließen kaum verändert -- ATX schließt stabil -- DAX letztlich leichter -- Asiens Märkte beenden Handel uneinheitlich
+Börse aktuell - Live TickerDow geht nach Rekordhoch höher in den Feierabend -- ATX verabschiedet sich wenig bewegt ins Wochenende -- DAX letztlich im Plus -- Asiens Börsen schließen mit unterschiedlichen Vorzeichen

-Während sich der heimische Markt am Mittwoch seitwärts bewegte, gab der deutsche Leitindex nach.
-Anleger an der Wall Street hielten sich auch nach der Veröffentlichung des Sitzungsprotokolls der US-Notenbank zurück.
-Die Börsen in Fernost präsentierten sich daneben zur Wochenmitte uneinig.
+Der heimische Aktienmarkt tendierte am Freitag seitwärts.
+Der deutsche Leitindex konnte vor dem Wochenende moderate Gewinne verbuchen.
+Die US-Börsen konnten sich letztlich nach oben absetzen.
+An den asiatischen Märkten fanden die wichtigsten Indizes vor dem Wochenende keine einheitliche Richtung.